 - Is radically simple - Portworx is deployed just like any other container - and managed by your scheduler of choice.

-Here is a short video that shows how Portworx provides an entire platform of services for managing stateful containerized applications in any Cloud or On-Prem data center:
+Here is a short video that shows how Portworx provides an entire platform of storage services for managing stateful containerized applications in any Cloud or On-Prem data center:

 - Linux kernel 3.10 or greater